-Q What is the two-year check in and why is it being required?
+Q What is the 2-year Check in and why is it being required?

-As you have been doing in the current program, you will check in every two years -- there will be no change in the billing timing or the fee under the CPC Program.
-Though the continuing education periods in the CPC Program are divided into two 4-year cycles, you will check in every 2-years just as you are used to doing now.
-We want to be respectful of the timing that has worked for CRNAs in the past and this timing will be continued in the CPC Program.
+As you had been doing in former "recertification" program, you will check in every two years -- there will be no change in the billing timing or the fee under the CPC Program.
+Though the continuing education periods in the CPC Program are divided into two 4-year cycles, you will check in every 2-years just as has been the timing in the past.
+This continues the timing that has worked for CRNAs in the past and this timing will be continued in the CPC Program.

-At this two-year check in, CRNAs will still pay the same fee at the same time they currently do now.
-For instance, at the check in, a CRNA certifying in 2016 will:
+At this 2-year Check-in, CRNAs will still pay the same fee at the same time as in the former program.
+For instance, at the check-in, a CRNA who recertified or initially certified in 2016 will:

 - validate your state license